Europa League: How to watch, odds, start time, predictions

 [ LIVE: Champions League scores ]

-Matchweek 2 sees American forward Timothy Weah and Lille facing his former club Celtic, while Leicester City travels to Greece, Arsenal hosts massive underdogs Dundalk, and Tottenham is in Belgium to face Royal Antwerp.
+Matchweek 3 sees Leicester City get a tough test from visiting ex-LAFC midfielder Andre Horta and Braga.

+Arsenal entertains Molde, which has U.S. defender Henry Wingo playing fullback, and Spurs head back Bulgaria to meet Ludogorets Razgrad.
+Tottenham beat Lokomotiv Plovdid earlier in the tournament.

-We’ve got odds for those matches, plus movement between Arsenal and Tottenham as to who is now the overall PointsBet favorite to win the UEL.
+We’ve got odds for those matches, plus movement between Arsenal and Tottenham as to whom is now the overall PointsBet favorite to win the UEL.

 Below is a look at predictions, the odds for the games in Week 1, plus outright winners, and how to watch and follow all of the fixtures in the USA.